nori1700pm/ESD_FoodDelivery/README.md

 5) ```cd ESD_FoodDelivery```
 6) ```docker-compose up --build```

-After doing these two steps the application will be running locally.
+After doing these two steps the application will be running on http://localhost:5173/

 # Credentials